 Backups or disaster recovery (DR)?

-If you’re planning a data defense strategy for your company, it’s important to understand which strategy is best for your business needs.
+If you’re planning a data defense strategy for your company, it’s important to understand which strategy is best for your business needs—backup or disaster recovery.

 While both solutions can help protect your data and critical information against unplanned disruptions and outages, sometimes backups alone aren’t enough.